• Skip to primary navigation

 Lipton Tea Time Moms' Brunch

-While I offered packets of all five tea flavors for guests to drink as hot tea, I chose to make a big batch of the Orange Passionfruit Jasmine to serve as an iced tea.
+I offered packets of all five tea flavors for guests to drink as hot tea.
+Then I also chose to make a big batch of the Orange Passionfruit Jasmine to serve as an iced tea.
 It had a light, fresh taste with beautiful color and smelled heavenly.
 I'm totally making big batches of these as sun iced teas during the summer!

-The Lemon Ginger and Berry Hibiscus were popular choices among my friends, and the Lady Lipton was one that was much talked about.
-My personal preference is to cook with the Lemon Ginger (have you ever cooked with tea before?
-It's such a great way to infuse flavors into your meal!) and to drink the Berry Hibiscus and the Orange Passionfruit Jasmine teas.
+The Lemon Ginger and Berry Hibiscus were popular choices among my friends.
+And the Lady Lipton was one that was much talked about.
+My personal preference is to cook with the Lemon Ginger.
+Have you ever cooked with tea before?
+It's such a great way to infuse flavors into your meal!
+And I love to drink the Berry Hibiscus and the Orange Passionfruit Jasmine teas.

 Sweet decor ideas for your tea party